 Create everything from a chainsaw to various guns to defenses for your fort - the crafting system lists what you can make with the materials you currently have in the player's inventory.

-Pro Unique combination of voxel & polygon models with fun physics
+Pro Unique combination of voxel and polygon models, which makes for pretty fun physics

 The game is a mix between a voxel world and full polygon models for buildings, making for a versatile survival based world that brings exploration and creation to the zombie survival genre.